PET EMERGENCY RESPONSE TRAINING COURSES

 Location: Visionistas by Design, 15 E. Walnut St., Nazareth, PA 18064

-Sunday, June 14th,10am-1pm, Pet First Aid for Professional Care Providers
+Sunday, August 16th,10am-1pm, Pet First Aid & CPR for Professional Pet Care Providers

 (Discounts available for those who hold a training at their own facility.)